Nathan Healy

 Frequently Asked Questions

-If upfront cost is a concern, Palmetto’s LightReach solar lease removes that barrier entirely — Bridgeport homeowners can go solar with no money down and start saving from day one, with Palmetto handling all maintenance.
+If upfront cost is a concern, Palmetto’s LightReach lease program removes that barrier entirely — Bridgeport homeowners can go solar with no money down and start saving from day one.
+Connecticut also offers strong state incentives, including a sales tax exemption, a permanent property tax exemption, and the 20-year RRES energy credit program.

 Yes, Bridgeport has net metering.
 Bridgeport is served by United Illuminating, which offers 1:1 net metering under Connecticut’s Residential Renewable Energy Solutions (RRES) Netting Tariff.
-Excess solar credits roll over month to month at the full retail rate.
+When your solar panels produce more electricity than you use, excess credits roll over month to month at the full retail rate.

-For systems installed after January 1, 2022, unused credits roll over indefinitely — they only expire if you move and close your utility account.
-This makes net metering a meaningful benefit for Bridgeport homeowners generating more solar than they use.
+For systems installed after January 1, 2022, unused credits roll over indefinitely and are only forfeited if you move and close your utility account — making net metering a strong benefit for Bridgeport solar homeowners.

-Yes, solar panels can increase your home’s value in Bridgeport.
-According to a Zillow study, homes with solar panels sell for about 4.1% more than comparable homes without them.
-On a $350,000 home in Bridgeport, that’s roughly $14,000 in added value.
+Yes, solar panels can increase your home value in Bridgeport.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a typical Bridgeport home, that could represent a meaningful boost in resale value.

-With Palmetto’s LightReach lease, Bridgeport homeowners can go solar for a low fixed monthly payment starting around $97–$181/month depending on home size — with no upfront cost.
-Palmetto owns and maintains the system, and passes along savings from the commercial tax credit through lower payments.
+With Palmetto’s LightReach lease, Bridgeport homeowners can go solar for a low fixed monthly payment — starting around $97/mo for smaller homes and $135/mo for a medium-sized home — with no upfront cost.
+Palmetto owns and maintains the system, so there’s nothing out of pocket to get started.

-For a cash purchase, a typical Bridgeport home requires a system costing $21,000–$37,000 before any incentives.
-Note that the federal 30% residential tax credit is no longer available following the Big Beautiful Bill.
+If you prefer to purchase outright, a typical 9.43 kW system in Bridgeport runs approximately $27,968.
+Note that the federal 30% residential tax credit is no longer available for cash purchases following the Big Beautiful Bill.
 Use the calculator above for a personalized estimate.

-Most Bridgeport homeowners find the lease payment is less than their current United Illuminating bill, meaning savings start from day one — without any upfront investment or maintenance responsibility.
+Since the lease payment is typically less than your current United Illuminating bill, most Bridgeport homeowners start saving from day one — with no maintenance responsibilities and no large investment required.